-Regular dredging of the entrance allows for vessel access.
+IMPORTANCE LEVEL A SHOVEL READINESS C C C Regular dredging of the entrance allows for vessel access.
 The current programme covers a dredged area of about 200m x 40m x 4.5m deep at low tide (about 6.5m at high tide).
 25,000 cubic metres of dredged material has recently been removed from the entrance of the harbour.
 This ensures the harbour remains accessible to vessels that are visiting the Ōamaru Harbour.
 ARE WE DOING THIS?
+E WE DOING THIS?
 This is a scheduled maintenance task.
-BUDGET \$150,000 every two years, Allowed for in current budgets.
-INCREASED LEVEL OF HARBOUR DREDGING IMPORTANCE LEVEL
+BUDGET \$150,000 every two years, allowed for in current budgets.

-Expand the dredging programme to include access to both Normanby and Holmes wharves to allow for larger commercial/passenger vessels to access the harbour.
+IMPORTANCE LEVEL В SHOVEL READINESS 60 Expand the dredging programme to include access to both Normanby and Holmes wharves to allow for larger commercial/passenger vessels to access the harbour.
 ARE WE DOING THIS?
 This will only be triggered if larger commercial or passenger vessels frequent the Ōamaru Harbour.
-ESTIMATED COST One-off \$600,000 followed by \$190,000 every two years for maintenance.
-Not currently budgeted for in the Long Term Plan.
+ESTIMATED COST llowed by \$190,000 every two y ed for in the Long Term Plan. ears for maintenance.

+BREAKWATER

-BREAKWATER The harbour breakwater is the most critical structure within the harbour.
+The harbour breakwater is the most critical structure within the harbour.
 It protects the harbour from the prevailing seas and without it the rest of the harbour would face the full force of the ocean, resulting in rapid deterioration of the rest of the harbour structures and risking the waterfront itself, much of which is reclaimed land.

 The Council's Property department has been monitoring the rock armouring over the past 18 months and the protected areas are holding up well.
 3D mesh drone surveying is being used to monitor the breakwater's armouring.
 Please refer to Appendix 8 for more details.

-A further 8,000 - 10,000 tonne is required to complete the rock armouring, at a cost of approximately \$400-\$500,000.
+IMPORTANCE LEVEL A SHOVEL READINESS A further 8,000 - 10,000 tonne is required to complete the rock armouring, at a cost of approximately \$400-\$500,000.
 This should protect the breakwater and will allow commencement of a maintenance schedule that will ensure the Ōamaru Harbour stays intact.
 ARE WE DOING THIS?
-It will be completed over the next three to five years.
-Currently \$208,000 is budgeted for harbour maintenance annually.
-The amount of annual funding will be considered as part of the next Long Term Plan.
-IMPORTANCE LEVEL SHOVEL READINESS To ensure the breakwater keeps performing its key function in the event of sea level rise - that of protecting the harbour - raising the height of the northern end of the breakwater to be the same as the rest of the breakwater will prevent the sea from frequently overtopping this section of the breakwater.
-This will also have a positive impact on the frequency of dredging of the harbour.
+It will be completed c over the next three to five years.
+BUDGET s budgeted for harbour maintenance annually.
+I funding will be considered as part of the next Long

+FEASIBILITY STUDY OF EXTENDING THE BREAKWATER

+To extend the breakwater to reduce silt entering the harbour, an in-depth study of the silt movement over time will have to be undertaken to ascertain the most effective design for the best reduction in silt buildup in the harbour.
+This will only be justified if the harbour attracts more commercial vessels and requires more frequent dredging.
+An extension of the breakwater will reduce the cost of dredging.

 ARE WE DOING THIS?
-The current activity in the harbour does not justify this but should the harbour become more active this could be triggered. \$3,000,000 Possible consideration and inclusion in the next Long Term Plan.
-IMPROVED BREAKWATER MAINTENANCE

-An improved level of breakwater maintenance has been suggested that would include the full armouring of the remainder of the structure with harder, more durable material to withstand the threat of sea level rise and the increase in the frequency and severity of coastal storms expected as a result of climate change.
-One option would be to use conglomerate rock (13,500 tonnes) estimated at \$675,000.
-If harder, more durable basalt rock were used, the cost would be \$1,012,500.
-Another option suggested is the production and placement of 650 tetrapods, this would cost \$2.7m, plus \$1m for maintenance over a ten-year period, equating to an annual budget requirement of \$370,000.
-ARE WE DOING THIS?
-Requires a scope and thorough business case to justify the investment.
-ESTIMATED COST Total of \$3,700,000 over 10 years.
-Possible consideration and inclusion in the next Long Term Plan.
-FEASIBILITY STUDY OF EXTENDING THE BREAKWATER IMPORTANCE LEVEL

-To extend the breakwater to reduce silt entering the harbour.
-An in-depth study of the silt movement over time will have to be undertaken to ascertain the most effective design for the best reduction in silt build-up in the harbour.
-This will only be justified if the harbour attracts more commercial vessels and requires more frequent dredging.
-An extension of the breakwater will reduce the cost of dredging ARE WE DOING THIS?

 The current activity in the harbour does not justify this study but should the harbour become more active; this study could be triggered.

-ESTIMATED COST

-\$150,000

-Possible consideration and inclusion in a future Long Term Plan.
+ESTIMATED COST \$150,000 Possible consideration and inclusion in the next Long Term Plan.

-PUBLIC ACCESS TO THE BREAKWATER
+PUBLIC ACCESS TO THE BREAKWATER AND SANDY BAY BEACH

-IMPORTANCE LEVEL